-- BMI- This will be calculated through patient height and weight data and used to categorize patients into four groups: underweight, healthy weight, overweight, and obese. - Mobility- This will be gained from nursing assessments and used to catagorise patients into five categories: independent, poor mobility, history or risk of falls / presents with acute fall, immobile, and dependent for all movement and repositioning.

-- Frailty Risk- The Hospital Frailty Risk Score (HFRS) [30] will be calculated by using ICD-10 diagnosis codes for all inpatient admissions that occurred 2 years before the date of admission.
-Scores will be assigned to a selection of 3-character ICD-10 codes, depending on their association with frailty and the scores summed for each individual.
-The scores will then be used to categorize patients into four categories: low, intermediate, high and unknown.
-The 'unknown' category will include women who do not have an inpatient admissions recorded within the 2 years before the current admission. - Inpatient diagnosis Primary and secondary diagnosis data will be collected using ICD-10 codes. - Pressure ulcer risk Presence (or absence) of a pressure ulcer risk will be collected based on nursing assessment data. - Length of stay- The length of stay for any admission will be collected.
+- ▶ Body mass index (BMI): this will be calculated through patient height and weight data and used to categorise patients into four groups: underweight, healthy weight, overweight and obese. - ▶ Mobility: this will be gained from nursing assessments and used to catagorise patients into five categories: independent, poor mobility, history or risk of falls/ presents with acute fall, immobile and dependent for all movement and repositioning. - ▶ Frailty risk: the Hospital Frailty Risk Score30 will be calculated by using ICD-10 diagnosis codes for all inpatient admissions that occurred 2 years before the date of admission.
+Scores will be assigned to a selection of three-character ICD-10 codes, depending on their association with frailty and the scores summed for each individual.
+The scores will then be used to categorise patients into four categories: low, intermediate, high and unknown.
+The 'unknown' category will include women who do not have inpatient admissions recorded within the 2 years before the current admission. - ► Inpatient diagnosis: primary and secondary diagnosis data will be collected using ICD-10 codes. - Pressure ulcer risk: presence (or absence) of a pressure ulcer risk will be collected based on nursing assessment data. - ► Length of stay: the length of stay for any admission will be collected.

 Additional data including information on surgical interventions relating to urinary incontinence will also be collected for exclusion purposes.
-This will be gained through Classification of Interventions and Procedures (OPCS-4) codes, a Fundamental Information Standard used by NHS Trusts to code procedures [31].
+This will be gained through Classification of Interventions and Procedures-4 codes, a fundamental information standard used by NHS trusts to code procedures.31

-Mortality-Fact of death records will be extracted to assess mortality rates associated with incontinence.
+Mortality: fact of death records will be extracted to assess mortality rates associated with incontinence.
 This will include deaths during admission, deaths within 30 days of discharge and deaths within 3 months of discharge.

-Statistical Analysis
+Statistical analysis

-Prevalence and incidence: Descriptive analysis will be undertaken to determine:
+Prevalence and incidence: descriptive analysis will be undertaken to determine:

-- a) Prevalence of incontinence on admission through the count and percentage of women falling within the four continence cohorts: 1) continent, 2) incontinent, 3) double incontinence and 4) those with an indwelling catheter. - b) Incidence of women (≥55 years) becoming incontinent of urine during admission will be determined through counts and percentages over time.
+- ▶ Prevalence of incontinence on admission through the count and percentage of women falling within the four continence cohorts: (1) continent, (2) incontinent, (3) double incontinent and (4) those with an indwelling catheter. - ▶ Incidence of women (≥55 years) becoming incontinent of urine during admission will be determined through counts and percentages over time.

-Incontinent vs continent group characteristics: The study population will be described using descriptive statistics by presenting counts and percentages, and/or means and standard deviations (as appropriate) for both the demographic data (age, ethnicity, deprivation status) and health related data (BMI, mobility, frailty risk, pressure ulcer risk).
-Group comparrisons using T-tests and/or Chi-squared tests will be performed to assess differences between the incontinent and continent groups.
+Incontinent versus continent group characteristics: the study population will be described using descriptive statistics by presenting counts and percentages, and/or means and SDs (as appropriate) for both the demographic data (age, ethnicity, deprivation status) and health-related data (BMI, mobility, frailty risk, pressure ulcer risk).
+Group comparisons using t-tests and/or X2 tests will be performed to assess differences between the incontinent and continent groups.

-Health characteristics associated with UI: To determine which health characteristics are associated with UI, binary logistic regression will be carried out with UI (yes/no) as the outcome.
+Health characteristics associated with UI: to determine which health characteristics are associated with UI, binary logistic regression will be carried out with UI (yes/no) as the outcome.
 Characteristics included in the model as independent variables of interest will be frailty, mobility and BMI.
-Based on our clinical knowledge and the literature we have determined age to be potential confounding factors of this relationship and so this will also be included as a covariate in the model.
-From these models we will report the adjusted odds ratios with accompanying 95% confidence intervals and p values (p <0.05 will be considered significant for all analyses).
+Based on our clinical knowledge and the literature, we have determined age to be a potential confounding factor of this relationship and so this will also be included as a covariate in the model.
+From these models, we will report the adjusted ORs with accompanying 95% CIs and p values (p<0.05 will be considered significant for all analyses).